 4.DISCUSSION

-The present study shows that diversity and ecology of spiders is closely related to the structural complexity of the environment.
+The present study revealed that diversity and ecology of spiders is closely related to the structural complexity of the environment.
 Hence the information on their diversity and ecological studies would be helpful in conserving the ecosystem.
 This study indicates that the spider fauna in the BJM College Campus is moderately rich.
 Spiders are ubiquitous in nature and their diversity depends on many factors like habitat structure, temperature, humidity and vegetation of the areas Uniyal et. al., (2011).
 Therefore, keeping these factors in mind the study site was divided into different habitats.
 Araneidae is regarded as one of the most cosmopolitan families, containing a high number of genera (Coddington & Levi, 1991; Dipner Schoeman & Jocqué, 1997; Romo & Flórez, 2008).
 In our study, also this family reached in first position.
 Thus, this family may be broadly adapted to the environmental conditions of the study area, facilitating easier establishment compared to other families that have specific habitat preferences.
 Interestingly, the abundance and richness of Araneidae and Salticidae families did not change between wet and dry seasons.
 Consequently, other conditions, such as food availability or vegetation structure may be critical parameters for establishment (Borges & Brown, 2001; Jiménez-Valverde & Lobo, 2007).
 In similar studies of other ecosystems at different altitude, there is no clear consensus whether the spider community is influenced by climatic conditions, because statistical tests corroborating this relationship for these variables are not available (Escorcia et al., 2012).
 Two limiting factors that are influencing the abundance of Araneidae are climatic conditions and differences in plants for web construction, yet, the orb weaver community did not show major changes in richness or abundance in relation to seasonal variation in precipitation.
 These results suggest a consistent guild classification can promote future comparison between different geographic regions and habitats.
 Also, suggest that different families may have similar ecological roles, with replacement of some taxa by other within the same guild according to the region.
 Guild structure may therefore be predictable and independent of taxonomic structure.
 This study also indicates that tropical regions may have higher redundancy of functional roles or finer resource partitioning than temperate regions.
 If the diversity-stability relation is confirmed, this may be an indication of higher resistance to disturbance in high diversity in sacred groves.
 Finally, functional diversity may correlate with habitat structure and vegetation complexity.
 Vegetation structure influences family level spider composition because similar families tend to associate within similar habitat type.
 The result also reveals the presence of similar species at specific time of the season.
 Thus, proving seasonal variation has a significant impact on spider diversity than vegetation structure.
 All the above observations definitely bring us to the conclusion that the spider fauna in the BJM College Campus is moderately rich.
-Hence we can say that diversity and an ecology study always give an insight of an area, its health and richness and also help in conservation of a specific ecosystem
+Hence, we can say that diversity and an ecology study always give an insight of an area, its health and richness and also help in conservation of a specific ecosystem

 Implications and Future Directions